Fullchee/toronto-water-monitor-backend/README.md

 ## Todos

-- emailer
-  - JWT instead of the two hidden forms
 - redirect the home page to the react front end
 - testing
   - how to use .env in postman tests?